-A key aim for the FAIR-IMPACT project is to support the practical implementation of FAIR-enabling practices across three key stakeholder groups: Research Performing Organisations, data and metadata service providers, and national level initiatives.
+A key aim for the FAIR-IMPACT project is to support the practical implementation of FAIR-enabling practices across three key stakeholder groups: Research Performing Organisations, repositories and data service providers, and national level initiatives.
 During the first stage of EOSC implementation (2018-2020), a number of projects and initiatives worked to develop metrics for assessing the FAIRness of data and the FAIR-enabling capabilities of organisations and services.
 Those projects and initiatives have developed a number of tools, approaches and resources to support the implementation of the FAIR principles.

 To support the next stage of EOSC Implementation, a new tranche of Horizon Europe funded projects are now working to refine, augment and build on these resources.
 The availability of such tools and methods is crucial for supporting the practical implementation of the FAIR principles but it can be difficult for different stakeholders to know which to use for specific use cases.